bhavik3210/bhavik3210/RESUME.md

 ##### - Cricket Scoring 2.0

-# How to contact me?
+# How to reach me?

 > I preferred to be contacted via linked in direct messaging